 – They usually fire once a week, so you will probably get 2 or 3 chances to fire during your stay of 30 days.
 (The firing frequency depends on the schedule of the studio.)

 – Please contact us to inquire about chartering the kiln.

 About the accommodation:

 The rooms are located on the 2nd floor of the pottery studio.
 We have two types of rooms for you to select from.
-Both rooms are Japanese style rooms with tatami mats and futon (Japanese style mattress).
-Free Wifi available.
+Both rooms are western style rooms with beds.
+Free Wi-fi available.

 – Type A: Kitchenette and a bathroom in each room, with a shared washing machine